GeneralBots/BotServer/README.md

 # Videos

-## Easeness authoring of bot packages, development environment and self-deployment.

-* Now with the General Bots server you can press F5 on Visual Studio to get a bot factory on your environment* published on November 10th, 2018.
+Now with the General Bots server you can press F5 on Visual Studio to get a bot factory on your environment* published on November 10th, 2018.

 [![General Bot Video](https://raw.githubusercontent.com/pragmatismo-io/BotServer/master/docs/images/video-01-thumb.jpg)](https://www.youtube.com/watch?v=AfKTwljoMOs)

-## Using TALK and HEAR to build Virtual Assistants with BASIC

-* See how easy is to use 'hear' and 'talk' to build Microsoft BOT Framework v4 logic with plain BASIC * published on December 3rd, 2018.
+See how easy is to use 'hear' and 'talk' to build Microsoft BOT Framework v4 logic with plain BASIC * published on December 3rd, 2018.

 [![See how easy is to use 'hear' and 'talk' to build Microsoft BOT Framework v4 logic with plain BASIC](https://raw.githubusercontent.com/pragmatismo-io/BotServer/master/docs/images/video-02-thumb.jpg)](https://www.youtube.com/watch?v=yX1sF9n9628)

-  ## Contributing
+# Contributing

 This project welcomes contributions and suggestions.
 See our [Contribution Guidelines](https://github.com/pragmatismo-io/BotServer/blob/master/CONTRIBUTING.md) for more details.

-## Reporting Security Issues
+# Reporting Security Issues

 Security issues and bugs should be reported privately, via email, to the Pragmatismo.io Security team at [security@pragmatismo.io](mailto:security@pragmatismo.io).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

-## License & Warranty
+# License & Warranty

 General Bot Copyright (c) Pragmatismo.io.
 All rights reserved.
 Licensed under the AGPL-3.0.